Khan/engblog/src/posts/i18n-babel-plugin.rst

 ------

-We'd like to thank babel's maintainer Sebastian McKenzie for the quick turnaround when it came to dealing issues in babel.
+We'd like to thank babel's maintainer Sebastian McKenzie for the quick turnaround when it came to dealing with issues in babel.
 Also, Ben Alpert was helpful in pointing out edge cases we hadn't thought about.